Fritzam/Alien-Invasion-game/README.md

-# Alien-Invasion-game
+Just a small demo of an alien invasion game - consisting of only a single ship, moving mechanics, and firing mechanics.

-Small project I've written following mr. Eric Matthes.
-His Python Crash Course was my first serious experience in programming.
+Project is written following mr. Eric Matthes, and his book Python Crash Course.